gorkemozkaya/Data-Science-Notes/README.md

 # Data Science Notebooks
-Notes and code snippets for Data Science with Jupyter notebooks.
+These are my short notes and code snippets on various topics in Data Science.
+Mostly written in Python or R in Jupyter notebooks.